FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 **Are there things that seemed better on paper than acted out?**
+The blinking of the red light could be annoying to some people.
+Overall things seemed to be the same on paper as acted out.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**
+Just like the feedback that was given, to make this device more effective, it could span the whole table or counter.
+Additionally, if the device were to span the whole table, the color should only change around the object that is placed and not for the whole device.

 ## Part C. Prototype the device